DenisZhukovski/OutOfPrint/README.md

      <b style="color:gray">Notice:</b> if the row will not be deleted csv file will have the issues.
     ![Alt text](docs/EmptyRow.png?raw=true "Empty Rows")
 3. Make sure that all columns in Excel document have names.
 Ideally all the names should be in English.
-The column shold be either removed or name should be assigned.
+The column should be either removed or name should be assigned.

     <b style="color:darkorange">Important:</b> 3 latest columns in oop_articles_22-12-12_164112.xlsx have no name.
 (I gave "<b>Comments</b>", "<b>Notes</b>", "<b>Notes2</b>")
 4. Save Excel document as csv file.